 The Company is subject to federal, state and local environmental laws and regulations, including those governing discharges of pollutants into the air and water, the storage, handling and disposal of wastes and the health and safety of employees.
 The Company also may be liable under the Comprehensive Environmental Response, Compensation, and Liability Act or similar state laws for the costs of investigation and cleanup of contamination at facilities currently or formerly owned or operated by the Company, or at other facilities at which the Company may have disposed of hazardous substances.
 In connection with such contamination, the Company may also be liable for natural resource damages, government penalties and claims by third parties for personal injury and property damage.
-Agencies responsible for enforcing these laws have authority to impose significant civil or criminal penalties for non-compliance.
+Agencies responsible for enforcing these laws have authority to impose significant civil or criminal penalties for noncompliance.
 The Company believes it is currently in material compliance with all applicable requirements of environmental laws.
-The Company does not anticipate material capital expenditures for environmental compliance in fiscal years 2011 or 2012.
+The Company does not anticipate material capital expenditures for environmental compliance in fiscal years 2012 or 2013.

 Investigation and remediation of contamination is ongoing at some of the Company's sites.
-In particular, state agencies have been overseeing groundwater monitoring activities at the Company's facilities in Hartsville, South Carolina and Fairfield, Connecticut.
+In particular, state agencies have been overseeing groundwater monitoring activities at the Company's facility in Hartsville, South Carolina and a corrective action plan at the Company's facility in Clayton, Georgia.
 At Hartsville, the Company is monitoring low levels of contaminants in the groundwater caused by former operations.
-The state will permit the Company to cease monitoring activities after two consecutive sampling periods demonstrate contaminants are below action levels.
+Plans are currently underway to conclude remediation and monitoring activities.
 In connection with the purchase of the Fairfield, Connecticut facility in 1996, the Company agreed to assume responsibility for completing clean-up efforts previously initiated by the prior owner.
 The Company submitted data to the state that the Company believes demonstrates that no further remedial action is necessary, although the state may require additional clean-up or monitoring.
 In connection with the purchase of the Company's Clayton, Georgia facility, the Company agreed to take assignment of the hazardous waste permit covering such facility and to assume certain responsibilities to implement a corrective action plan concerning the remediation of certain soil and groundwater contamination present at that facility.
 The corrective action plan is in the early stages.
 Although there can be no assurance, the Company does not expect the costs associated with the above sites to be material.

 There are various claims and legal proceedings against the Company relating to its operations in the normal course of business, none of which the Company believes is material to its financial position or results of operations.
+The Company accrues costs associated with legal and non-income tax matters when they become probable and reasonably estimable.
 The Company currently maintains insurance coverage for product liability claims.